dsilvavinicius/i3d/README.md

 ### Linux

 We tested the build steps stated above on Ubuntu 20.04.
 The prerequisites and setup remain the same, since all packages are available for both systems.
-We also provide a ```Makefile``` to cover the data download and network training (steps 5 and 6) above.
+We also provide a ```Makefile``` to cover the data download and network training and visualization (steps 5 through 8) above.

 ### Running on a headless server